 It is your duty to finance your children’s education.
 And marriage to some extent.
 However, please don’t plan to purchase houses and cars for them.
 Let them manage house and car themselves.

 If you have excess money, then there is nothing wrong.
 You can always lend a helping hand.
 However, don’t make them too dependent on you.
-Don’t withdraw your PPF balance to purchase house for them.
+Don’t withdraw your PPF balance to purchase a house for them.
 You have got to stop somewhere.

-If you feel I have missed out on an important aspect of planning for child’s future, do leave your observation in the comments section.
+If you feel I have missed out on an important aspect of planning for a child’s future, do leave your observation in the comments section.

 Do note a number of the above points may not hold true if you have a child with special needs.
-I will take up this topic in a subsequent post.